hyprwm/hyprland-wiki/content/Hypr Ecosystem/_index.md

 ## Wiki Pages

-Check out the wiki pages for the apps, or their GitHub repo.
+Check out the wiki pages for each app, or their GitHub repo.

 ### User Apps and Utilities